I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Thomas Edison held more than 1,000 patents, one of which was for a tattooing machine.
-Until recently, this was only used to inscribe “Mom” on the biceps of sailors.
+Until recently, this was only used to inscribe “Mom” on the biceps of inebriated sailors in exotic ports.

 British engineer Edwin Beard Budding patented the world’s first lawn mower in 1830.
 He tested his design at night because he thought that if anyone saw him pushing his machine across grass they would think he was mad.

 More than 20,000 new food products are launched each year and almost all of them crash and burn in the marketplace.
 Marlboro ice cream anyone?
 Yup, from the ciggy butt people.

 Do you remember New Coke?
 In 1985, Coca-Cola had a master plan to fend off its rival Pepsi―change the 99-year-old recipe.
 Millions of pop drinkers demanded a return of old Coke.
 It reappeared after two months re-branded as Classic Coke.

 Purple and green ketchup flew off store shelves straight into the dumpster, followed quickly by skids of Celery-flavoured JELL-O.

 And, here comes the Florida-based Original Pet Drink Corporation.
 In 1994, the company launched carbonated bottle water for pets, flavoured with beef for dogs and seafood for cats.
 Pet owners love their animals, but they couldn’t see the point of dropping coin on a special water product for Rover who seems perfectly content to drink from the toilet bowl.